 Now, you're debt-free, right?
 Sort of.
 You have no more outstanding debt.
 The only thing you have to pay off now is your debt consolidation loan.
 So, instead of having to make five individual payments each month, you've shrunk your debt repayment requirements down to a single monthly payment.
 That is helpful in two ways:

-What’s more (and often most important), you end up paying less all around because you have lowered your interest rate.
+What’s more (and often most important), you could end up paying less all around because you have lowered your interest rate.

 Repayment terms, prepayment penalties, late payment fees, and more will vary from one lender to the next.
 Find a lender with flexible terms that you can work with for the most pleasant borrowing experience.